wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-classic-sql-connect.md

 If you are going to configure a domain environment and Windows Authentication, you do not need to use the steps in this article to configure the public endpoint or the SQL Authentication and logins.
 In this scenario, you can connect to your SQL Server instance by specifying the SQL Server VM name in the connection string.
 The following example assumes that Windows Authentication has also been configured and that the user has been granted access to the SQL Server instance.

 	"Server=mysqlvm;Integrated Security=true"

-## Steps for configuring SQL Server connectivity in an Azure VM
+## <a name="steps-for-configuring-sql-server-connectivity-in-an-azure-vm"></a> Steps for configuring SQL Server connectivity in an Azure VM

 The following steps demonstrate how to connect to the SQL Server instance over the internet using SQL Server Management Studio (SSMS).
 However, the same steps apply to making your SQL Server virtual machine accessible for your applications, running both on-premises and in Azure.